A doctor's Ebola memoir is all too timely with a new outbreak in Uganda

 But Ebola has not faded away.
 An outbreak is threatening people in Uganda, this one a rare strain of the virus called the Sudan strain, for which there is no approved vaccine or treatment.

 Black is now an ob/gyn consultant in London and an adviser to international aid organizations including Medicins Sans Frontieres.
-We interviewed him about his experiences and their relevant to present and future epidemics.
+We interviewed him about his experiences and their relevance to present and future epidemics.

 The interview has been edited for length and clarity.